CoolDude435/2820-Project/README.md

 <br>
 __README:__
 <br>
-Status - Continuously updated; being updated by Elizabeth and Justin
+Status - Continuously updated; was updated by Elizabeth and Justin
 <br>